Umaru Tanko Al-Makura: Background

 Al-makura was born around 1952 in Lafia, Nasarawa State as a member of the Gwandara ethnic Group.

-He attended Dunama Primary School, Lafia (1959–1966), Keffi Teacher’s College (1967–1971) and then Government Teachers College of Education, Uyo (1972–75).
+He attended Dunama Primary School, Lafia (1959–1966), Keffi Teacher's College (1967–1971) and then Government Teachers College of Education, Uyo (1972–75).
 For a short period in 1975 he was an Assistant Producer at the Broadcasting Corporation of Northern Nigeria.
 He then went to Ahmadu Bello University, Zaria (1975–1978), graduating with a Bachelor of Education Degree.

 For his National Youth Service he was a teacher at the Government College, Makurdi.

 In 1978 he formed Almakura Nigeria Limited, importing and servicing agricultural and industrial machinery.

-Later he ventured into real estate and property development as owner and chairman of Ta'al Nigeria Limited, with properties in Abuja, Lagos, Kano and Washington DC, United States.

-He owns the Ta'al Lake Resort, Abuja and the Ta'al Conference Hotel, Lafia.
+Later he ventured into real estate and property development as owner and chairman of Ta'al Nigeria Limited, with properties in Abuja, Lagos, Kano and Washington, DC, United States.
+He owns THE WAVE, a 5 star Hotel presently under construction in Abuja and the Ta'al Conference Hotel, Lafia.